brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

   ]
 }
 ```
-**Note:** The real response would be prohibitively long, so we've shown only a subset.
+**Note:** The real response would be prohibitively long.
+This example response is only a subset of what you would see.

-Response field descriptions
+Response field descriptions:
 | Response Item    | Item Description | Data Category | Data Type     |
 | :--------------- | :--------------- | :------------ | :------------ |
 | ```id```         | Identifies a specific server resource.
 The first digit indicates the region and the following three digits indicate when that server was created.
 "Merlin" was our first server, so its last three digits are "001".
 "Arthur" was our seventh server, so its last three digits are "007". | static | Integer |